 - Are you a member of journalistic organizations?
 How long have you been a member?
 Please provide examples and documentation.

 - If your background is not in journalism, can you provide examples of expertise or recognition in the field you cover?
 For example, if you report on the environment, please provide information on your specific background and training.

 Once again, we realize that not every question will apply to every person.
 You need not provide a lengthy letter if you feel you have presented an adequate understanding of your background and training, with appropriate documentation.

 Please save your letter as a PDF and be sure to include active weblinks that support your claims.
-You can submit the PDF by uploading it in your application as indicated below, or you can email the PDF document to Jane Primerano at email@example.com or print it and mail it to NJ-SPJ, PO Box 127, Hope, NJ 07844.
+You can submit the PDF by uploading it in the field indicated on the product order form, or you can email the PDF document to Jane Primerano at firstname.lastname@example.org or print it and mail it to NJ-SPJ, PO Box 127, Hope, NJ 07844.

 Membership Fee (You must chose one of the four membership categories below.
 Failure to select one of these four categories will delay receipt of your order.)

 |NJ-SPJ Membership and national SPJ Associate Membership for $30||

 |I’m already a national SPJ Member, join NJ-SPJ for $10||

 |I’m already an NJ-SPJ Member, I pay nothing additional, just for the card||No purchase required|